marceljaworski/portfolio/README.md

 # portfolio - page under construction

-This is a minimal React site created with Vite with an implemented React Router menu.
+This is a React site created with Vite with an implemented React Router menu.

 ## includes: